National Science Bowl: Scoring

-Penalties

-There are various different types of penalties given.
-If a player interrupts and answers incorrectly or without being recognized (saying their team name and number out loud), four penalty points are awarded to the opposing team.
-Communication among team members during a toss-up before a buzz incurs no point penalty, but disqualifies that team from answering the question, although communication amongst team members for toss up questions was permitted in 2021.
-If communication occurs after a team member buzzes in, it is considered a blurt.
-As of 2023, blurts do not incur a point penalty unless the player interrupted.

-If the team that is no longer able to answer the toss-up engages in distracting behavior, then the opposing team is awarded four points, the opportunity to answer the corresponding bonus, and the option of running 20 additional seconds off the game clock.
-Similarly, if the team not playing the bonus engages in distracting behavior, then the opposing team is awarded ten points and the option of running 40 additional seconds off the game clock.

 Challenges

 Challenges must be made before the moderator begins reading the next question, or 3 seconds after the last question of the half or game.
-The question officially begins after its subject area has been read.
 Only the 4 actively competing members may challenge.
 The fifth team member, coach, and others associated with a team may not become involved in challenges or their discussion.
 However, beginning in 2020, anyone in the competition room can make the officials aware of scoring or clock management errors, these are known as corrections rather than challenges.

 Challenges may be made either to scientific content or the administration of rules.
 They may not be made to judgment calls by the officials, such as whether a buzz was an interrupt, whether 20 seconds have passed before beginning to answer a bonus, or whether a stall or blurt has happened.
-Challenges to scientific content is limited to 2 unsuccessful challenges per round.
+Challenges to scientific content are limited to 2 unsuccessful challenges per round.
 Successful challenges do not count against this limit.
 Each team has unlimited challenges to administration of rules.